tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step4_paths_object.md

 {% include workflow_map.html step="4" map="content/openapi_tutorial_map.html"  %}

+The [`paths` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#pathsObject) contains the meat of your API information.
+The `paths` object has a number of sub-objects: a path items object, an operations object, and more.

 {: .note}
-Content is under construction here...please be patient.

-This is the meat of the spec, so let's break this up a bit between a path object, path item object, and operation object.
+My preferred term is "endpoint" rather than "path," but to be consistent with the terminology of the openAPI spec, I'll refer to them as "paths" here.

-List the paths (endpoints) and their allowed operations (methods):
+Start by listing the paths (endpoints) and their allowed operations (methods).
+For the Mashape Weather API, there are just 3 paths, each with the `get` method:

 ```yaml
 paths: